 Also, when subletting, you should be aware of your tenant’s rights and responsibilities.

-You are not permitted to short let your property for a total of 90 days within a year without planning permission.
-This incurs fines of up to £20,000 and the future sale of your property could be affected.
+If you are found to be letting your property on a short-term basis you may be liable for legal action which can lead to a fine of up to £20,000 and the future sale of your property could be affected.